Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 In the most traditional model, the DST investment simply holds the underlying property for a fixed period, often approximately ten years, and then sells the property.
 Investors must then complete another exchange or recognize taxable gain.
 As a result, the DST market creates a recurring pool of capital seeking long-term real estate exposure.

-In more recent structures, the DST sponsor may retain the ability to contribute the property to an operating partnership in exchange for operating partnership units.
-In these structures, the operating partnership of a NAV REIT may have the option to acquire the DST property through a Section 721 transaction, allowing investors to transition from a single-property DST investment into a diversified portfolio of assets.
+In more recent structures, the operating partnership of a NAV REIT affiliated with the DST sponsor may retain an option to acquire the DST interests, with DST investors receiving OP units in a Section 721 exchange.
+This allows investors to transition from a single-property DST investment into a diversified portfolio of assets.

 These structures have become increasingly popular because they offer DST investors a potential path out of the traditional cycle of repeated exchanges, while providing sponsors with access to a large pool of capital seeking long-term exposure to real estate.
 For sponsors, this creates another important capital formation channel, allowing evergreen vehicles to absorb capital that would otherwise continue cycling through the 1031 exchange market.